 Every sized business has the opportunity to create an emotional connection with its potential clients and existing customers.
-From how you communicate to your on-hold music – your customer’s experience is determined by the details as much as your delivery of promises.
-And that can be the difference between making repeat customers and beating the competition in attracting them in the first place.
+Your customer’s experience is determined by the details as much as your delivery of promises, and that can be the difference between you and your competitor.

 We have all heard the non-apologies issued by big corporations, politicians and celebrities.
-But do these non-apologisers need to learn some manners, or are there justifiable reasons for their poor apologies such as avoiding legal implications?
-And how should small and medium sized businesses be apologising, especially if they are in the wrong or a tragedy has occurred?
+But do these non-apologisers need to learn some manners, or is there justifiable reasons for this approach?
+We explore how businesses should be apologising – especially if they are in the wrong.

 There is a price to pay when you own and run your own business.
 This price is a big investment of time, money, energy and more.
 But making money at any cost is damaging.
 Is your business founded on integrity?